NAWA5/massage-group-bot/README.md

    python bot.py
    ```

-   `messages.txt` and `replies.txt` must also be located in the project root.
-They must contain the same number of lines so each question has a corresponding reply.
+   `messages.txt` and `replies.txt` must also be located in the project root and
+   contain the same number of non-empty lines.
+The bot validates this on start
+   and raises an error if they differ or are empty.

 ## How it works